KhioneusNevula/OccultEntitiesMod/README.md

 * A magic system involving practical ritualism.
 * A more deity-oriented magic system involving the "inner realm of the mind" which expands regular mystical capabilities
 * 4 major races; these races aren't completely quadrinary because genes can be mixed creating different hybrids.
 Humans, fairies, draconians, and trolls
-* Higher beings, vaettir, which can take the forms of citizens or possess them: spirits and demons, which possess; landvaettir, which take the forms of citizens; and deities, which take the forms of citizens and are worshiped by them, their power changing with their worship.
+* Higher beings, spirits, which can take the forms of citizens or possess them: specters and demons, which possess; fae/vaettir, which take the forms of citizens; and deities, which take the forms of citizens and are worshiped by them, their power changing with their worship.
 * Transformed beings transformed with magic: vampires, werewolves, zombies, and ghosts.
 Zombies are just citizens with their AI overriden to be a zombie-like AI.
 Werewolves shapeshift uncontrollably on the full-moon phase (but can learn to control it, perhaps?).
 Vampires must drink blood from citizens or players regularly.
 Ghosts have an Insanity level at its highest and can phase through blocks and fly and are not considered living citizens.
 * Perhaps a way to create your own transformed beings with magic?
 That would be REALLY cool.
 And maybe your own genes, too.